sradc/patchless_mlp_mixer/README.md

 ![png](patchless-mixer.png)

 The above is a single patchless MLP-Mixer stye layer.
-The implementation below also multiplies the output representation by a learnable scalar, initialized to 0, meaning the initial state is the identity function.
+Note that the implementation multiplies the output representation by a learnable scalar, initialised to 0, before adding the input image to it, meaning that the function before training is the identity function (this isn't shown on the diagram).
 The number of these layers to use is a hyperparameter to be tuned.

 # Row-Column representation classifier

 ![png](row-col-classification.png)

-Note that MLP1 and MLP2 are unique networks, different from each other, and not the same as the ones in the diagram above.
+Note that MLP1 and MLP2 are unique networks, different from each other, (and not the same as the ones in the previous diagram).

 ```python
 import matplotlib.pyplot as plt